A Visual Reinforcement Learning-Based Separate Primitive Policy for Peg-in-Hole Tasks: CONCLUSION

 \section{CONCLUSION}

 This paper presents S2P based on visual reinforcement learning.
 S2P utilizes an ensemble of actors and critics to learn location and insertion actions, which are executed sequentially and can be generalized to one action response to the environment.
-S2P shows superior sample efficiency and success rates across different insertion tasks and can even explore the optimal state with force penalty.
+S2P shows improved sample efficiency and success rates across different insertion tasks and can even explore the optimal state with force penalty.
 Physical experiments are performed to further validate the feasibility of S2P.
-Ablation study indicates that S2P fails to perform well on SAC compared to DrQ-v2.
-Future work will optimize the primitive strategy to alleviate the dependence on underlying visual RL algorithms.
+The ablation study indicates that S2P fails to perform well on SAC compared to DrQ-v2.

+Future work will explore the greater potential of motion primitives to alleviate the dependence on underlying visual RL algorithms.
+Different primitives can be combined in more flexible and efficient ways by leveraging various modalities to explore better performance.
+The transfer performance of S2P can be further explored and enhanced in scenarios with uncertain orientation errors.